philipp-spiess/this-week-in-react/src/issues/6/TWITTER.md

 ---

-That was This Week In React ⚛️.
+That was This Week in React ⚛️.

 Have a great last day if you’re at React Conf and an even better one if you’re not.